andrew-vant/mtm/salvage-mission.md

 % Salvage Mission

-My partner's sister comes to me a few days ago with an external hard drive that has a broken connector.
+My partner's sister comes to me a few days ago with an Toshiba external hard drive that has a broken connector.
 Critical files on it, recovery required.
 Okay, fair enough; I used to do this all the time in my days as a PC tech.
 I still have a wonderful [usb to hard drive adapter][adapter] that I used to use to salvage files in cases just like this.
 Should be trivial; it's just physical damage to the drive shell's connector, nothing wrong with the drive itself.
 I hook it up to the nearest machine.

 Explorer asks if I want to format it.
 What?
 No. No, I don't.

 I look at it in Disk Manager.
 I see a single big partition marked "Raw."
-This was around the time I figuree out I'm going to have a bad day.
+This was around the time I figure out I'm going to have a bad day.
 This is the story of that bad day.

 I disconnect the disk and attach it to my Linux laptop to have a closer look.
 Trying to mount it fails utterly: